Skip to main

 mygdrive is just the name of your remote, which you set up earlier. ~/gdrive/ is the directory where I mounted my Drive.
 The --daemon flag just runs the mount in the background.

-Boom!
-First puzzle piece completed.
-To make sure everything's working, I created a new file in my mount directory and it showed up on the Google Drive web interface.
+Now Google Drive should be mounted as a directory, and the first step is completed.
+To make sure everything’s working, I created a new file in my mount directory and it showed up on the Google Drive web interface.
 So far, so good!

 yt-dlp is a fork of youtube-dl, which allows you to download YouTube videos with a ridiculous amount of options.
 It requires ffmpeg to function properly.

-Side note: Installing both yt-dlp and ffmpeg on the Raspberry Pi was very quick and painless.
+Installing both yt-dlp and ffmpeg on the Raspberry Pi was very quick and painless.
 In contrast, installing ffmpeg on my expensive MacBook M1X Pro using Homebrew takes ages because it first compiles the Linux Kernel from scratch and then mines a bitcoin often requires updating and installing numerous dependencies.

 yt-dlp \